-Other relevant academic qualifications, including previous publications and academic positions, are also assessed.
+Other relevant academic qualifications, including previous publications and academic positions, are also assessed and should be documented in the application.

 The Committee not only focuses on general academic qualifications, but also on the extent to which the applicant seems to have the relevant qualifications for the proposed project.